fireblue95/Simple-Tools/README.md

 Simple Tools for developing
 ---

- - data collector
+ - data collector of video type

- - change swap sizes
+ - change swap sizes of Ubuntu

  - install Docker
- - install Virtual Environment
+ - install Virtual Environment of Python
  - install FileZilla
- - install Python from source
+ - install Python from the source code